UWPCE-PythonCert/PythonCertDevel/source/scripts/Sequences.rst

     Out[87]:
     ['beans', 'spam', 'eggs', 'ham', 'sushi', 'bread', 'water', 's', 'p', 'a', 'g', 'h', 'e', 't', 't', 'i']

+So be careful -- a string is a single object --but also a sequence of charactors.

 Shrinking the List